projekt-opal/deployment/README.md

 wget https://raw.githubusercontent.com/projekt-opal/deployment/main/elasticsearch-import.properties
 ```

-You have to edit the file `elasticsearch-import.properties` to match your Elasticseach configuration.
+You only have to edit the file `elasticsearch-import.properties` if you changed your Elasticseach configuration.
 The following code imports the ttl files into Elasticsearch in around 10 minutes.

 ```shell